mrloop/qunit-retry/README.md

   assert.equal(result, 42);
 });
 ```

+It provides the same API as `QUnit.test`, including `test.each`, `test.only` etc. The only difference is that the test will be retried upon failure.

 Use very sparingly, for a suite of 2024 tests, using this for a single acceptance test.